By: Jere Keys

-Not getting along with your colleagues can leave you dreading going to work – and it can be even worse if that person is your boss.
+Difficult colleagues can leave you dreading going to work.
+And it can be even worse if that person is your boss.

 So why is it that conflict happens so often in the workplace?
 How much can dealing with difficult colleagues affect your mental health?
 And when should you really be worried?

 Why is it that so many people act in complicated ways at work, anyway?

 1. A workplace environment is by its very nature made for conflict.